RomanIgonin/TimeTable/README.md

 Welcome!

-In this app, you can mark lessons and times on the calendar.
-On the main screen, the money earned for lessons in the selected month is calculated.
-You can also enter your personal details in your profile.
-See the main screenshots of the app below.
+In this app, you can mark lessons and time on the calendar.
+On the main screen the money which you earned for lessons is calculated for the selected month.
+You can also add your personal data in your profile.

 <div style="flex-direction: row">
 <img alt="Login Screen" src="https://github.com/RomanIgonin/TimeTable/blob/develop/src/assets/images/screens/Login_Screen.png" width="200">